Abusing Windows User interactions

 Traffic Capture

-for a while to see what types of traffic are being passed over the wire and if we can see anything interesting.
+It is always worth running tcpdump or Wireshark for a while to see what types of traffic are being passed over the wire and if we can see anything interesting.

 - Wireshark: While not highly likely, if

-is installed on a box that we land on, it is worth attempting a traffic capture to see what we can pick up.
+Wiresharkis installed on a box that we land on, it is worth attempting a traffic capture to see what we can pick up.
 Unprivileged users may be able to capture network traffic, as the option to restrict Npcap driver access to Administrators only is not enabled by default. - The tool net-creds can be run from our attack box to sniff passwords and hashes from a live interface or a pcap file.

 Process Command Lines